ra1028/Carbon/README.md

 ### Without FunctionBuilder Syntax

+If you are using Swift 5, you cannot use the function builder that you have queried so far, but Carbon can also build a UI with declarative syntax without function builder as following.

 - **ViewNode**

 This is a node representing header or footer.
 The node is wrap an instance of type conforming to `Component` protocol.